alexpdp7/alexpdp7/personal_infra/README.md

 So one dnsmasq instance can lookup records (even reverse DNS) on the other dnsmasq instances, so I can address systems on other networks by their name.
 This could also be achieved by NS records, if I'm not mistaken, but this way everything is private on my own dnsmasq servers and not on public DNS.

-I join all networks using tinc in a mesh.
-Tinc keys are generated and distributed using an Ansible playbook.
+I join all networks using Wireguard.
+Wireguard keys are generated and distributed using an Ansible playbook.

 On every network I've also set up ocserv to provide remote access if I'm outside these networks; I can pick the closest access point and reach my entire network.